 Let’s discuss how to mediate the situation to make things work for you and there’s no room for errors.
 Please be aware that the following solutions may not be able to help you if the error is at Epic Games’ end.
 In any case it is our responsibility to confirm that this is in fact an issue by altering the various components of the popular third-person shooter’s installation.

 Repair Fortnite Through The Epic Games Store

-That is to say, and the “Verify” feature cross-checks the files installed on your system with the ones that Epic Games has stored on its own servers.
-If any mess-ups are detected, the files will be replaced, and you’ll be able to get back on track with the title.
-Follow the steps outlined below and learn how to do that.
+It’s a matter of fact that the “Verify” feature cross-checks the files on your system with those that Epic Games has stored on its servers.
+If there are any errors and the files are deemed to be damaged, they are replaced and you’ll be able to be back in line with the game.
+Follow the steps below to find out how to accomplish that.

-- Finalize the process by clicking on “Verify.”
-Wait until the process concludes.
+- Complete your process with a click “Verify.”
+Wait until the process has concluded.